How to Do AOR Yourself

-The main aim of the technological stand is to create the infrastructure to archive and deliver the AOR data, in particular the XML transcriptions and the images of the digitized books, and enable the user to interact with this data through a customized viewer enhanced with a set of standard and bespoke functionalities.
-These include image manipulation and viewing, transcription viewing, robust search facilities, and the possibilities to export research findings.
+The principal aim of the technological stand is to create the infrastructure to archive and deliver the AOR data, in particular the XML transcriptions and the images of the digitized books, and to enable the user to interact with this data through a customized viewer enhanced with a set of bespoke functionalities.
+These include image manipulation and viewing, transcription viewing, robust search facilities, and the possibility to export research findings.
 Taken together, the outcomes of the humanistic and technological strands from the building blocks of the AOR digital research environment.
-However, while some building blocks are clearly visible (e.g. a viewer which displays images and transcriptions), others are more hidden (e.g. parts of the digital infrastructure, such as the image archive), which can make it difficult to discern the components of which a digital humanities project such as AOR consists.
+However, while some building blocks are clearly visible (e.g., a viewer that displays images and transcriptions), others are more hidden (e.g., parts of the digital infrastructure, such as the image archive), which can make it difficult to discern the components that comprise a digital humanities project such as AOR.
 This document intends to unveil some of these hidden building blocks by describing them and their relation to more visible parts of the project.

 The basic requirements necessary to execute a digital humanities project like AOR that makes use of the IIIF-standard are: